-The motorways (autopistas) in Spain have seen recent improvements and are now amongst the best in Europe.
-However, most are toll roads (autopistas de peajes), and the charge for using them (payable by cash or credit card) is far from cheap.
-As such you will find that the motorways themselves are never particularly crowded - and on the other hand the non-toll roads leading to the same destination are almost invariably busy.
-So for a quick journey, using the motorway network is probably best, but if you are not in a hurry, want to save money, and fancy seeing something of Spain along the way, you'll be better off using the dual-carriageway roads (autovias) that are prefixed with an E. All 'E' roads are toll free.
+Motorways ('autopistas') and dual-carriageway roads ('autovías') in Spain have seen recent improvements and are now amongst the best in Europe.
+Motorways are prefixed with 'AP' and they are toll roads ('autopistas de peaje').
+The charge for using them is payable by cash or credit card.
+You will find that the motorways themselves are never particularly crowded whilst the non-toll roads leading to the same destination can be busy.
+For a quick journey, using the motorway network is probably best but, if you are not in a hurry and want to save money, you'll be better off using the 'autovías' that are prefixed with an 'A'.
+All 'A' roads are toll-free.

 When driving in a different country, it is important that you are aware of any road laws and restrictions that may differ from home.

-- Drink driving.
-If the level of alcohol in the bloodstream exceeds 0.05% then severe penalties including fines, imprisonment and/or loss of licence will ensue.
+If the level of alcohol in the bloodstream exceeds 0.5gr/l (0.25g/l breath alcohol) then severe penalties including fines, imprisonment and/or loss of licence will ensue.
 This means that just one pint of beer can take you up to the limit.
 The police also use saliva drug tests to detect people under the influence of drugs whilst behind the wheel.

 Triangles & High Vis

-Reflective jackets, although not mandatory to carry, someone walking on the road or hard shoulder can be fined if not wearing one.
-Warning triangles are compulsory in every vehicle with 4 wheels or more and Spanish residents must carry 2!
+Reflective jackets are mandatory to carry, someone walking on the road or hard shoulder can be fined if not wearing one.
+Warning triangles are also compulsory in every vehicle with 4 wheels or more and Spanish residents must carry 2.

-If you have passengers in your car then the wearing of seat belts is compulsory for both front and back seat passengers.
-Children up to the age of 12 and measuring less than 135cm in height travelling in the front seat of a car must be seated in a child restraint system adapted to their size and weight.
+If you have passengers in your car then the wearing of seatbelts is compulsory for both front and back seat passengers.
+Children up to the age of 12 and measuring less than 135cm in height must travel in the back seats of the car and be seated in a child restraint system adapted to their size and weight.
 Children measuring more than 135cm may use an adult seat belt.
-Children under 135cm in height travelling in the rear must also be placed in a child restraint system adapted to their size and weight, except when travelling in a taxi in an urban area.
 It is the driver’s responsibility to ensure that all passengers are appropriately restrained.

 Use of the Horn

 Unnecessary use of audible warning devices is prohibited.
-Warning signals must be brief in built-up areas, and local authorities may prohibit the use of such signals completely.
-Signs indicate this prohibition.
-In urban areas it is prohibited to sound the horn at any time, except in an emergency.
-In places where audible warning is prohibited, drivers must flash their lights.
+Warning signals must be brief in built-up areas, and local authorities may prohibit the use of such signals completely, which is indicated by signs, except in an emergency.

 - Pull into the hard shoulder or as close into the side as you can and turn on your emergency warning lights.